wp-plugins/itro-popup/readme.txt

 It has a very user-friendly interface, which allow inexpert user to easily modify all  settings needed for a popup.
 With "Age restricted site"  option, the popup block the navigation until the user declare that is above the local country legal age.
 It is useful for adult content site (tobacco & alcohol-selling, violence, bad language, etc...).
 The leave and the enter button are separately customizable.
 Advanced user can also add their own HTML code.
+This plugin is basic-user oriented, no code knowledge is required.

 MAKE YOUR DONATION - HELP US TO DEVELOP FOR YOU!
 [DONATE NOW](http://www.itro.eu/index.php/donate/)